adi785/prime-tally-online/README.md

 - GitHub Pages

 ### Backend
-The backend runs on Nhost and includes:
+The backend runs on Supabase and includes:
 - PostgreSQL database
-- Hasura GraphQL engine
 - Authentication service
-- File storage
+- Storage for file uploads
+- Edge functions for server-side logic

 ## Contributing